aeharding/gsl-parser/README.md

 console.log(data)
 ```

+## Example output

+This project is 100% Typescript, which helps a lot!
+However, you can also [check out the test fixtures](test/01/expected.json).

 ## Limitations

 This parser is just tested with Op40 analyses at the moment.
 Other reports are untested.
 PRs welcome!